ftraeuble/experiments_discrete_key_value_bottleneck/README.md

 - [Precompute Other Backbone Embeddings](kv_bottleneck_experiments%2Fnotebooks%2Fcreate_backbone_embeddings.ipynb)

-Finally, store all created embeddings and label files in a folder named `backbone_embeddings` within YOUR_PROJECT_ROOT_DIR.
+Finally, store all created embeddings and label files in a folder named `backbone_embeddings` within `PROJECT_ROOT_DIR`.

 A list of all sweeps can be found in the directory `sweeps/icml2023`.
 Run the following command: